Last Updated on December 8, 2023 by Sharon Advik

 It is also possible to acquire an uncompressed 4:2:2 8-bit output through the HDMI connection by recording to an optional external recorder, which is also feasible.

-When recording externally, it is also possible to use the camera’s LCD panel for live view monitoring of the video.
+When recording externally, it is also possible to use the camera’s LCD panel for live-view video monitoring.

 Control of the power aperture is supported not only when recording to internal memory cards but also when recording to external memory cards.